01722 422 300

 • Have not responded to your phone calls or letters

-• Did not provide a written summary of your likely costs prior to commencement of the case
+• Did not provide a written summary of your likely costs prior to commencement of your case

 Like most professionals solicitors must comply with the rules of their profession.
 If the solicitor does not comply with those rules then there may be a case of professional misconduct.